Activating Millennial Changemakers for a Decade of Delivery

 Want to learn more?
 Download the report for free (with the download form above).

 For more information about the survey:

-The current whitepaper is a follow-up study of our earlier global survey report "Increasing knowledge and activating Millennials for making poverty history", which you can also download for free via this link.
+The current whitepaper is a follow-up study of our earlier global survey report "Increasing knowledge and activating Millennials for making poverty history".

 Read more & download the free report: www.glocalities.com/mandela